 Being retired now from my university position, my ongoing professional mission is to share this information within the voice community via those singers and teachers interested in exploring it.

 Please note that Ken Bozeman is not affiliated with VocalPedagogy.com and we do not disclose contact information.
-We hope you enjoy the interview!
+We hope you enjoyed the interview!